bbauska/Coursera-Bootstrap/readme.md

 I will sign up as a get private repository, and then simply click on create repository.

-And then it\'ll do some setup, and then be ready for me, okay?
+And then it&apos;ll do some setup, and then be ready for me, okay?

 Now, what I need to do is to copy this particular URL format repository.